SebGillman/SpeakerRecognitionGroupProject/README.md

   <img src="./images/loss.JPG" width="502"/>
 </p>

+During training the script will also create a ‘model_weight.h5’ file after every epoch.
+This can be used to resume training from the latest checkpoint.
+After training a `.h5` model is saved containing the the fully trained model that can be used later on.
 ### Final Model Architecture
 Since features extraction from the spectrograms is an invaluable stage of the recognition process, the final dense layers of the ResNet50 are removed as they were used to classify those 3253 people during training.
 For the inference algorithm, the previous layers of the model are used as they extract the relevant features of the inputs.
 The final architecture for the Resnet50 is shown below: